julianrosen/julianrosen.github.io/computing.md

 # Computing

-Here you can find some of my computing projects.
+Here you can find some of my Computing projects.